 - March 17, 2014: Hagens Berman, the law firm that settled the $1.6 billion lawsuit against Toyota in 2013, opened an investigation into a possible class-action lawsuit against GM.

-- March 24, 2014: Fearing that they won’t have enough replacement parts until October 2014, GM announced they will provide loaner cars.
+- March 24, 2014: Fearing that they won’t have enough replacement parts until October 2014, GM announced they will provide loaner cars2.

-- March 27, 2014: The lawfirm of Chimicles & Tikellis filed a [class action lawsuit] against GM seeking “recourse for consumers in the wake of a recall of some 1.6 million vehicles”
+- March 27, 2014: The lawfirm of Chimicles & Tikellis filed a class action lawsuit10 against GM seeking “recourse for consumers in the wake of a recall of some 1.6 million vehicles”